Christmas in Barcelona: you can't imagine all the surprises there are in store

 And to eat… escudella i carn d'olla and other delights

 Escudella i carn d'olla is a traditional Christmas dish eaten on Christmas Day.
 This hearty winter fare consists of two courses, escudella or sopa de galets (a broth with giant pasta shells) followed by carn d'olla (the meat – sausage and meat loaf - and vegetables cooked in the broth).
 No Christmas table would be complete without cava and traditional nougat, torró, and tubular wafers, neules.
 It's also traditional to eat cannelloni on 26th December (Saint Stephen's Day), which are often made from the left-overs from the escudella i carn d'olla.
 Many restaurants serve these dishes on their menus on the days leading up to Christmas, so don't miss out on the opportunity to try them.
 They're truly delicious.
-The top of the Columbus Monument is another great place to sample two typical festive staples – a glass of cava and "turrón" nougat – while you enjoy spectacular views of the city below.
-And if you want to take some special Christmas treats home with you, like “turrón” and the tubular wafers known as "neules", we recommend you visit Torrons Vicenç, the patisserie La Colmena, the Mauri Patisseries and Casa Gispert.
+If you want to take some special Christmas treats home with you, like "turrón" and the tubular wafers known as "neules", we recommend you visit Torrons Vicens and the patisseries La Colmena, Mauri, Foix de Sarrià and Triomf.

 The chimes of midnight on New Year's Eve.